 Use a fine mist sprayer and add a leaf wetting agent (not a soap type) to the spray.
 This will help to reduce the risk of leaf scorch.
 Spray in late afternoon or on a dull day, since best results follow applications made under slow drying conditions.

-Don’t spray if weather is hot and sunny, or scorching will be severe.
-Avoid showery weather, or most of the nutrient will be washed off.
+Don’t spray if the weather is hot and sunny, or scorching will be severe.
+Avoid showery weather, or most of the nutrients will be washed off.

 Always get an expert to diagnose a deficiency before you start treatment.